Dry ice, containers and overworked doctors: Olympic hurdles for Japan's vaccine roll-out

 Transport company Nippon Express Co Ltd was involved in discussions to distribute Pfizer’s vaccine, but was depending on the drugmaker to provide special containers, a spokesman said.

-The company is building four specialised warehouses across Japan to store medical products, but those won’t be ready until February and aren’t designed for the super cold needed for Pfizer’s vaccine, he said.
+By February the company will have completed four specialised drug warehouses across Japan, but those aren’t designed to store for ultra cold products like the Pfizer’s vaccine, he said.

 FREEZERS

-Nihon Freezer Co, which makes industrial refrigerators, is making 2,300 coolers for the government, but without a formal contract until the first vaccines are approved, a company official said.
+Nihon Freezer Co, which makes industrial refrigerators, is building 2,300 freezers for the government, but without a formal contract until the vaccine is approved, a company official said.

-Those can be plugged in to any 100V outlet, the standard in Japan, although temporary vaccination centres such as schools may need rewiring.

-“We have made about half of them and should have the remainder finished by June,” the official said about the freezers, which are manufactured in Denmark.
+“We have made about half of them and should have the remainder finished by June,” the official said about the freezers it manufactures in Denmark.
 “Finding enough components has been difficult because of the sudden increase in production.”

-Medical equipment maker PHC Corp, which has been tapped by the government for ultra-low temperature freezers, said it is operating its main plant round-the-clock.

-Once delivered, the vaccines must be administered by already overstretched medical workers.
+Once delivered, already overstretched medical workers will administer the vaccines.
 A Kyodo News survey showed about 80% of prefectural governments were concerned about having enough staff to give injections.

 Multiple front-line doctors have said they lack manpower to deal with the crisis.